ssathya/AccountMaintainers/Readme.md

 For now only these two but will eventually add a bunch more helper methods.
 We also update Startup.cs to use the helper methods.
+## Part3

+In this section we create two new projects,  Contracts and LoggerService.
+Contracts hold all the application level interfaces and individual services (such as Logger Service for now) will implement the interface(s).
+We then register the logger service with the main application via Dependency injection.
+We also test the logger service by changing the Values Controller - auto generated code which is a throw away when we complete the solution.